Note: My Web pages are best viewed with style sheets enabled. |

 The broadcast also described how Catholic hospitals in New York refuse to advise rape victims about the availability of Plan B despite state laws mandating such advice.

-Many of these attempts to make Plan B unavailable will, of course, result in actual abortions.
+Many of these attempts to make Plan B unavailable would, of course, result in actual abortions.

 The movement to prohibit abortion brings together two distinct forces, those politicians who would wrap themselves in the blanket of religion to be elected and those religious individuals who would use the force of government — including the enactment of criminal laws — to accomplish what they cannot obtain through sermons from the pulpit.